brandon-m-wang/cs198-75/src/web-hw/hw8.md

   - type: phs
     partheader: "Part 10: Frontend Dependencies and Environment Set-up"
   - type: ps
-    paragraph: Open two additional terminals, one at
-      <mark><code>react-client/</code></mark>, one at
-      <mark><code>node-rest-api/</code></mark>.
-Do "npm start" on both terminals
-      to start both your frontend environment and backend webserver.
-As you make changes, they will be reflected on your frontend environment.
-Sometimes a runtime error will cause either environment to crash -- just start it up again.
-  - type: ps
     paragraph: "Open a terminal and navigate to the
       <mark><code>react-client</code></mark> folder.
 Run <mark><code>npm
       install</code></mark> which will install all the necessary dependencies